 Our Audit Committee's charter requires that all of the members of the Audit Committee be independent under NYSE listing standards and the rules of the SEC.
 The Board has determined that each of the current members of our Audit Committee is an independent director under NYSE listing standards and meets the enhanced standards of independence applicable to audit committee members under applicable SEC rules.
-The Board has also determined that each of Mr. Fuller, Mr. Nixon and Mr. Winssinger qualifies as an "audit committee financial expert" under applicable SEC rules.
+The Board has also determined that each of Mr. Fuller, Mr. Nixon and Mr. Winssinger qualifies as an "audit committee financial expert" our propriets as an a "audit committee financial expert" our propriets as an a "audit committee financial expert" our propriets and an audit committee financial expert when the propriets are supported by the support of the SEC rules.